gadianton/so4t_tag_report/README.md

 * The number of configured webhooks (ChatOps notifications) for each tag [Requirements: admin permissions]
 * The number of communities associated with a tag.
 If there are webhooks configured for a community, the webhook count will be included in the webhook count for the tag.
 [Requirements: admin permissions]

-To use this scraping function, simply append the `--scraper` argument to the end of command for running the Python script.
-Example: `python3 so4t_tag_report.py --url "https://SUBDOMAIN.stackenterprise.co" --key "YOUR_KEY" --token "YOUR_TOKEN" --scraper`
+To use this function, simply append the `--web-client` argument to the end of command for running the Python script.
+Example: `python3 so4t_tag_report.py --url "https://SUBDOMAIN.stackenterprise.co" --key "YOUR_KEY" --token "YOUR_TOKEN" --web-client`

 ## Support, security, and legal
 Disclaimer: the creator of this project works at Stack Overflow, but it is a labor of love that comes with no formal support from Stack Overflow.